 Quantopian's price data starts on Jan 2, 2002.
 Any pricing data call that extends before that date will raise an exception.

 Once you have the output of your algorithm's pipeline, the next step is to construct a portfolio.
 In this step of algorithm development, you will use your algorithm's pipeline output to define a portfolio optimization problem and construct your portfolio.

 Where should this go in your algorithm?
 The portfolio construction logic of your algorithm should be executed in a scheduled function.
 This allows you to control the rebalance frequency of your strategy.

 The best way to place orders in your algorithm is with Optimize.
 Optimize allows you to move your portfolio from one state to another by defining a portfolio optimization problem.
 To construct a portfolio with Optimize, define an objective, a set of constraints, and pass them both to

-In order to be considered for an allocation or enter the contest, an algorithm cannot place manual orders.
-This is because the internal Quantopian fund machinery depends on some of the functionality in
+In order to enter the contest, an algorithm cannot place manual orders.

 There are two important features of orders that you should know if you are going to use manual ordering.
 First, all open orders are canceled at the end of the trading day.
 If you want to try to fill a canceled order on the next trading day, you will have to manually open a new order for the remaining amount.
 Second, there is no limit to the amount of cash you can spend.
 Even if an order would take you into negative cash, the backtester won't stop you.
 It's up to the algorithm to make sure that it doesn't order more than the amount of cash it holds (assuming that is the desired behavior).
 This type of control is best done using the portfolio opject, described below.